Hausdorff dimension of frequency sets in beta-expansions: Introduction

 \end{theorem}

 It is worth to note that $\dim_H(Z,d_\beta)\ge\dim_H\pi_\beta(Z)$ follows immediately from the fact that $\pi_\beta$ is Lipschitz continuous.
-But even if omitting countable many points to make $\pi_\beta$ invertible, the inverse is not Lipschitz continuous (even not continuous).
+But even if omitting countable many points to make $\pi_\beta$ invertible, the inverse is not Lipschitz continuous.
 This makes the proof of the inverse inequality much more intricate.
-We will prove it by using a covering property (see Proposition \ref{coveringproperties}) given by a recent result on the distributions of full and non-full words (or cylinders).
+We will prove it by using a covering property (see Proposition \ref{coveringproperties}) given by Bugeaud and Wang in 2014 deduced from the distribution of full cylinders.

 In the following, we consider the digit frequencies of the expansions.
 This is a classical research topic began by Borel in 1909.
-He proved in his well known Normal Number Theorem \cite{B09} that, for Lebesgue almost every $x\in[0,1]$, the digit frequency of zeros in its binary expansion is equal to $\frac{1}{2}$.
-Fix $\beta>1$.
-For $a\in[0,1]$, let $F_a$ be the set of those $x$ with digit frequency of zeros equal to $a$ in its $\beta$-expansion.
+His well known normal number theorem \cite{B09} implies that, for Lebesgue almost every $x\in[0,1]$, the digit frequency of zeros in its binary expansion is equal to $\frac{1}{2}$.
+Given $\beta>1$, for any $a\in[0,1]$, let $F_{\beta,a}$ be the set of those $x$'s with digit frequencies of $0$'s equal to $a$ in their $\beta$-expansions.
 That is the \textit{frequency set}

-where $\epsilon_k(x,\beta)$ is the $k$th digit in the $\beta$-expansion of $x$.
-For $\beta=2$, Borel's Normal Number Theorem means that $F_{\frac{1}{2}}$ is of full Lebesgue measure, and implies that $F_a$ is of zero Lebesgue measure for $a\neq\frac{1}{2}$.
-This left a natural question: How large is $F_a$ in the sense of dimension?
-Forty years later, another well known result given by Eggleston \cite{E49} said that
+where $\epsilon_k(x,\beta)$ is the $k$th digit in the $\beta$-expansion of $x$ and $\#$ denotes the cardinality.
+For $\beta=2$, Borel's normal number theorem means that $F_{2,\frac{1}{2}}$ is of full Lebesgue measure, and implies that $F_{2,a}$ is of zero Lebesgue measure for $a\neq\frac{1}{2}$.
+This leaves a natural question: How large is $F_{2,a}$ in the sense of dimension?
+Forty years later, another well known result given by Eggleston \cite{E49} showed that

-For the case that $\beta$ is not an integer, the above question, about giving exact formulas for the Hausdorff dimension of frequency sets, is almost entirely open.
-Although the Hausdorff dimension of frequency sets can be given by some variation formulas (see for examples \cite{FFW01,T01,TV03}), these are abstract and exact formulas are very scarce.
-The only known exact formula is for the case that $\beta=\frac{\sqrt{5}+1}{2}$ is the \textit{golden ratio} (i.e., the $\beta$-expansion of $1$ is $\epsilon(1,\beta)=110^\infty$), we have
+For the case that $\beta$ is not an integer, the above question, about giving concrete formulae for the Hausdorff dimension of frequency sets, is almost entirely open.
+Although the Hausdorff dimension of frequency sets can be given by some variational formulae (see for examples \cite{FFW01,TV03,T01}), they are abstract and concrete formulae are very scarce.
+The only known concrete formula is in \cite[Theorem 1.2]{LLS19}, which contains the well known case that when $\beta=\frac{\sqrt{5}+1}{2}$ is the \textit{golden ratio} (i.e., the $\beta$-expansion of $1$ is $\epsilon(1,\beta)=110^\infty$), we have